nereagurru/CCformation/README.md

 Email: gurrutxaga@mps.mpg.de

+## SHARING/ACCESS Code

+Upon acceptance, this code will be published as a formal release on Zenodo.

 ## FILE OVERVIEW

 Main files:
 - src: all .F90 programs
+- disk: data from diskevol (download data inside disk file to run this code)
 - setup: compilation and parameter information
 - outputs: for data storage
 - scripts: generate all figures from the main manuscript